You’re the paediatric registrar on call. You get a call from ED, who have kindly performed blood tests on a 4-year-old who ‘looks a bit dry’.

 0.5mls/kg of calcium gluconate 10% (0.11mmol/kg) over five to ten minutes given centrally.

 This will do the job.
-If there is no central access, calcium gluconate may require dilution – see local guidance.
+Without central access, calcium gluconate may require dilution – see local guidance.

 Phew!
 Our myocardium has chilled out, but this is a temporary measure.
 It WON’T reduce the overall serum potassium level.